alexlafroscia/ember-ionicons/README.md

 Caveats right now:

 1. _All_ of the icons are defined; there are a lot of them, and they are not tree-shaken
-2. They do not accept attribute bindings yet, though they will soon

 ## Contributing